spierala/mini-rx-store/docs/docs/effects.md

 title: Effects
 slug: /effects
 ---
-Effects offer an advanced way to trigger side effects (e.g. API calls)
+Effects offer an advanced way to trigger side effects (e.g. API calls).

 Using `effect` has the following benefits:
 - you can more easily handle race conditions with RxJS flattening operators (e.g. switchMap, concatMap)
-- the subscriptions are created internally (when registering an Effect)
+- the subscriptions are created internally (when registering an effect)
 - Effects help to isolate side effects from components

 ### Writing Effects